Cologne Central Mosque: Controversy

 The city's official for integration Marlis Bredehorst stated that "it is important that the Muslims here get dignified houses of prayer" and added that "two hundred years ago, the Protestants had to pray secretively in Catholic Cologne [...] that is something we can't imagine anymore today."
 The city's mayor, Fritz Schramma, who supports the project said that “For me, it is self-evident that the Muslims need to have a prestigious place of worship, but it bothers me when people have lived here for 35 years and they don’t speak a single word of German.”
 Christian leaders have taken similarly ambivalent stances: the Catholic Church has long supported the project, though recently Cardinal Joachim Meisner, Archbishop of Cologne, has been more cautious: when asked if he was afraid of the mosque, he said, “I don't want to say I'm afraid, but I have an uneasy feeling.”
 He also stated that Turkey should allow its Christian minorities equivalent rights.
 He said the mosque would change the skyline of Cologne.
 Wolfgang Huber, Germany's top Protestant bishop, criticized the “male domination” he saw in Islam and said Muslims should be able to convert to Christianity without fearing reprisals and the penalty of death.

 Public opinion seems “guardedly supportive, with a majority of residents saying they favor it”.
 A poll taken by a local newspaper among 500 Cologne residents showed that the project is supported by 63%, of whom 27% want its size to be reduced.

 A protest planned by Pro Cologne for September 20, 2008 was canceled by police at the last minute in the interest of public safety, after clashes between police and protestors.

 On August 28, 2008, the Cologne City Council voted to approve the construction of the mosque.
 This position was taken by all parties except the Christian democrats (CDU), except for Fritz Schramma, the CDU mayor, who approved the construction.
 Outside the hall, a group of 30 protesters demonstrated against the approval, while 100 demonstrated in favor of it.

 The Cologne mosque project has been contrasted with a less controversial project in Duisburg, Germany: in Duisburg, there was co-operation and good communication from an early stage between German politicians, church and community leaders and the developers of the mosque.

+In November 2023 the mosque came under criticism after a Taliban official was invited to an event at the mosque who had arrived in Germany without a visa.